IPUMS Announces 2025 Research Award Recipients

 The 2024 competition awarded prizes for the best published and best graduate student research in eight categories, each associated with specific IPUMS data collections:

-8. IPUMS Excellence in Research, The IPUMS mission of democratizing data demands that we increase representation of scholars from groups that are systemically excluded in research spaces.
-This award is an opportunity to highlight and reward outstanding work using any of the IPUMS data collections by authors who are underrepresented in social science research*.
+• IPUMS Excellence in Research, The IPUMS mission of democratizing data is strengthened by broad representation among our data users and the research that we highlight.
+This award was created to recognize outstanding work using any of the IPUMS data collections by authors who belong to groups that are underrepresented in social science and population health research*.

 Over 1,300 publications based on IPUMS data appeared in journals, magazines, and newspapers worldwide last year.
 From these publications and from nominated graduate student papers, the award committees selected the 2024 honorees.